aumhaa/m4m7/README.md

 works for the v2 scripts (including the DrumSteppr/SynthSteppr mods), but I will not be developing those scripts further beyond commissioned work.

-It’s a good idea to keep a separate copy of Live for the new scripts just so you don’t mess with your older installation (if you have one).
+It’s a good idea to keep a separate copy of Live for the new scripts just so you don’t fubar your working installation (if you have one).
 On OSX, you can do this simply by making a new copy of your Live.app bundle and naming it something different (option + drag and drop).
-If that doesn't work for you, just back up your old Mod/Livid Python scripts, _Mono_Framework folder (for pre v2 scripts) or aumhaa folder (for any of the newest scripts) in MIDI Remote Scripts.
+If that doesn't work for you, just back up your old Mod/Livid Python scripts, _Mono_Framework folder (for pre v2 scripts) or aumhaa folder (for any of the newest scripts) in MIDI Remote Scripts (or simply archive the entire MIDI Remote Scripts folder somewhere).

 If there are features or fixes that you need for something, I'm happy to consider making them on a commissioned basis, drop me some mail and we can discuss.
 I generally stay very busy, but often times small changes can happen